jankdc/brandwatch-developers-docs/tapir-api/package-json.md

 excerpt: ""
 ---

-For your first bundle, it may be easier to start by adding a `package.json` file and running `npm init`, rather than installing all the dependencies you may need manually.
+For your first bundle, it may be easier to start by adding a `package.json` file and running `npm install`, rather than installing all the dependencies you may need manually.
 You can save this JSON and use it mostly as-is, editing the information in all caps:

 ```json
 {